-When planning your Spanish vacation you need to work out how long to spend in each city.
-There are few things more frustrating than trying to kill days in a city that you've already 'done' just because you've got accommodation booked there when you'd rather move on.
+You've booked your flight to Spain, and the Spanish vacation of your dreams is now within reach.
+But before you start browsing accommodation sites, you'll need to figure out exactly how long you'll want to spend in each city or town along the way.
+After all, there are few things more frustrating than trying to kill days in a city that you're not enjoying, or that you've already "done," just because you've got accommodation booked there when you'd rather move on.

 How Long You Should Stay vs How Long You Actually Have

 So, how long should you spend in each city in Spain?
 The answer to this question depends largely on how long you actually have.

 On the one hand, you could spend a week in a metropolitan, cosmopolitan destination like Barcelona, which offers endless opportunities to explore.
 On the other hand, if you only have a week in Spain but really want to visit both Barcelona and Madrid, then the suggestion "stay a week in Barcelona" probably isn't what you want to hear.

 With that in mind, we'll help you map out your itinerary in this guide by walking you through the following questions.

 - How long you should ideally stay in a certain city?

 - Which pairs or groups of cities could you travel between in a week, five days, or as a weekend break?